Wechsler School: Original 1894 building

 Early public education in Meridian was based on the 1870 Mississippi Constitution.
-From 1870-1885, trustees appointed by the City Council served on the Board of School Directors, which had authority to operate the schools.
+From 1870 to 1885, trustees appointed by the City Council served on the Board of School Directors, which had authority to operate the schools.
 The first public school for African Americans in the city was held in facilities rented from St. Paul Methodist Church.
 The Mississippi legislature amended the city charter in January 1888 to allow the city to maintain its own municipal school district, and in March of the same year $30,000 in bonds was approved for the city to build new public schools.

 In 1894 when Wechsler was built, 30% of the children in the city were African American.
 Because of this growing number, $15,000 was used to purchase the grounds on which the building now stands.
 After the bond was approved in February 1894, the school was named after Rabbi Judah Wechsler, formerly of Congregation Beth Israel, who had helped raise interest in building the school.
 Though the first brick school for African Americans in the state of Mississippi was Union School in Natchez, Mississippi built in 1872, Wechsler School became the first brick public school built for African Americans in Mississippi with public funding.

 The original building was a two-story Italianate building.
 The first floor contained six rooms while the second floor consisted of two rooms and an auditorium.
 Six pilasters lined each facade of the building, and the main entrance, adorned by a segmented-arched canopy, was located on the north face of the building.
 The building was originally heated by coal fireplaces, necessitating a small structure (now demolished) on the southwest side of the main building to store the coal.
 When the building was updated to have steam heating in 1914, the coal house was no longer needed.